MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 ## Summary

-In this part, we created a directory, performed some work in it, initiated version control, learned how to stage files, and create commits.
+In this part, we created a directory, performed some work in it, initiated version control, learned how to stage files, and create commits and work on branches.
 We also learned how to review the history of a project and observe changes in each step.
 These are the basics of Git.
-In
-[Part 2]({{ site.baseurl }}{% link _posts/2024-05-15-eat-git-part-2.md %}),
-we'll delve into the inner workings and explore Git data structures to understand what you can find inside a *.git* directory.
+In [Part 2]({{ site.baseurl }}{% link _posts/2024-05-15-eat-git-part-2.md %}), we'll delve into the inner workings and explore Git data structures to understand what you can find inside a *.git* directory.